harpreetsingh-7782/AI-Content-Optimizer-Project/README.md

 ### Problem Statement
 To develop an advanced AI system that generates and optimizes marketing content by analyzing audience engagement and trends to create high-impact campaigns.
 Leveraging LLMs for content creation and sentiment analysis, with integrations to social media APIs, Google Sheets for performance metrics, and Slack for team collaborations, the platform will suggest content variations, predict viral potential, and automate A/B testing.
 This will enable marketing teams to produce targeted, data-driven content faster, boost audience reach, and maximize ROI on digital campaigns.

+This project seeks to develop an advanced AI system that generates and optimizes marketing content by analyzing audience engagement and trends to create high-impact campaigns.
+Leveraging LLMs like OpenAI GPT, **Google Gemini**, and Meta LLaMA for content creation and sentiment analysis...

+● Content Generation and Optimization Engine
+  * Creates marketing content using LLMs (**Google Gemini 2.0 Flash implemented**).
+  * Optimizes based on trends and engagement data.
+(To be enhanced in Module 3)

 ---

 ## Module 1: Introduction and Initial Training